prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/sub-procedures.md

 End Sub
 ```

-These defined parameters represent variable values that are expected to be passed to the function when it is invoked.
+These defined parameters represent variable values that are expected to be passed to the sub-procedure when it is invoked.

 ### Invoking Sub-procedures